bombbomb/bombbomb-java-openapi/docs/TeamsApi.md

 TeamsApi apiInstance = new TeamsApi();
 String teamId = "teamId_example"; // String | The team id
+Boolean admin = true; // Boolean | Set if the user is an admin of this team.
-String userId = "userId_example"; // String | The user id of the member being added to the team.
+String subgroupIds = "subgroupIds_example"; // String | Subgroup IDs to add user to
 String userEmail = "userEmail_example"; // String | The email of the member being added to the team.
-Boolean admin = true; // Boolean | Set if the user is an admin of this team. try {
+String userId = "userId_example"; // String | The user id of the member being added to the team. try {
-    String result = apiInstance.addTeamMember(teamId, userId, userEmail, admin);
+    String result = apiInstance.addTeamMember(teamId, admin, subgroupIds, userEmail, userId);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling TeamsApi#addTeamMember");